 If you want to obtain vibration measurements for your own tools you will need to arrange for a competent person to carry out measurements for you using specialised equipment.
 Measurement results can be highly variable, depending on many factors, including the operator's technique, the condition of the work equipment, the material being processed and the measurement method.
 The competence and experience of the person who makes the measurements is important so that they can recognise and take account of these uncertainties in producing representative vibration data.

-Tool and machine manufacturers and suppliers are obliged by the Supply of Machinery (Safety) Regulations 1992 (as amended) to design equipment which will reduce vibration risks to as low a level as possible, making use of the latest technology.
-The equipment should be CE-marked to show that it complies with these requirements, and health and safety information should be provided in an instruction book.
+Tool and machine manufacturers are obliged by the Supply of Machinery (Safety) Regulations 2008 (as amended) to design equipment which will reduce vibration risks to as low a level as possible, making use of the latest technology.
+The equipment should be CE-marked to show that it complies with these requirements, and health and safety information should be provided in the user instructions.
 This should include:

 For most types of tool, manufacturers use internationally agreed test methods for vibration testing.
 These allow you to compare the vibration performance of different brands and models of the same type of tool.
 Unfortunately, many of these test methods do not represent the way tools perform at work and vibration levels in the workplace may be much higher than those in this type of 'laboratory' test.